Olaoluwa2170/cohort7_practicals/README.md

 # cohort7_practicals
-This houses all the practicals materials for cohort 7
+This houses the answer to week two assignment of cohort7 Babalola Elisha